 Medicinal Properties and Energetics of Hawthorn

 Herbalist David Hoffmann says, “A tonic in the true sense, Crataegus [hawthorn] can be considered a specific remedy for most cardiovascular disease.”1 The current Western medicine paradigm for treating chronic disease relies heavily on suppressing symptoms rather than addressing the factors causing the problem.
-For instance, if you have seasonal allergies you might be given something to block your body’s attempt to create histamine, but you often aren’t given anything to modulate your immune system and prevent the allergy symptoms in the first place.
+For instance, if you have seasonal allergies a practitioner might give you something to block your body’s attempt to create histamine, but practitioners often don’t give anything to modulate your immune system and prevent the allergy symptoms in the first place.
 This paradigm can be seen in the range of pharmaceuticals that Western medicine uses to address the symptoms of heart disease.
 While this Band-Aid attempt can save lives in the short term, it doesn’t address why the person has heart disease in the first place.